Gerald Aungier: Accomplishments and legacy

-Although the Portuguese king had ceded all the islands of Bombay to the British king Charles II of England, the Portuguese in India refused to hand over the territory.
-It was not till 1675 that Aungier actually took possession of Colaba and Old Woman's Island, thus completing the transfer of power to the British.
-His plan of fortifying the main island, from Dongri in the north to the harbour, had to wait until 1715 for completion, when Charles Boone became the governor of the town.
+After the Portuguese king had ceded all the islands of Bombay to king Charles II of England, the Portuguese in India at first refused to hand over the territory.
+In 1675 Aungier took Colaba and Old Woman's Island, completing the transfer of power to the British.
+His plan of fortifying the main island, from Dongri in the north to the harbour, was completed in 1715, when Charles Boone became the governor of the town.

-He offered various inducements to skilled workers and traders to set up business in Bombay.
-His offers were tempting enough to lure many traders and artisans from Gujarat to the newly developing town.
-As a result Bombay registered its first population boom.
-Between 1661 and 1675 there was a sixfold increase in population.
+He offered inducements which brought skilled workers and traders to Bombay, including many traders and artisans from Gujarat.
+Between 1661 and 1675 Bombay's population increased sixfold.

 Aungier ceded land near the Malabar Hill to immigrant Parsi workers and traders for a Tower of Silence.
-It was during his governorship, in 1670, that the first printing press was imported and set up in Bombay.
+During his governorship, in 1670, the first printing press was imported and set up in Bombay.

-Bombay's population was around 10,000 people when Aungier assumed charge and had grown to 80,000 by the time of his death eight years later.
-The revenue too had grown from GBP 2,823 to GBP 9,254.
+Bombay's population was around 10,000 people when Aungier took power and grew to 80,000 by the time of his death eight years later.
+The revenue had grown from GBP 2,823 to GBP 9,254.

-During Aungier's governorship of Bombay the foundation stone of St. Thomas Church was laid.
-A silver chalice presented by Aungier to the Anglican Christian community in 1675 is among the historic treasures of the now diocesan cathedral.
+While Aungier was governor the foundation stone of St. Thomas Church was laid.
+It is now a diocesan cathedral and has a silver chalice Aungier gave to the Anglican Christian community in 1675.